JaneliaSciComp/G4_Display_Tools/docs/software_setup.md

 Download and install the [latest version of MATLAB](https://www.mathworks.com/products/matlab.html).
 Required toolboxes are [instrument control](https://www.mathworks.com/help/instrument/index.html), [signal processing](https://www.mathworks.com/help/overview/signal-processing.html), and [statistics and machine learning](https://www.mathworks.com/help/stats/index.html).
 A recommended toolbox is [parallel computing](https://www.mathworks.com/help/parallel-computing/index.html).
 You will need a license to run MATLAB and many research institutions have campus licenses available.

+__Matlab Versions__: This software has been tested and is compatible with matlab versions R2019b...R2024a.
+New matlab versions will be tested as they are released.
+It has not been tested on any versions prior to R2019b.
+{:.info}

 ## Download Display Tools {#download-display-tools}

 ![On the GitHub repository website, click on "Code" and either use the HTTPS or SSH URL in your git client or choose to "Download ZIP" file](assets/p-d_c-s_t_download-or-clone.png){:standalone .ifr data-img-class="pop"}